 Strategic Development Funding aims to support major change projects which fit with dioceses' strategic plans and which will lead to a significant difference to their mission and financial strength.
 Decisions on applications are made by the Strategic Investment Board.

-Strategic Development Funding involves a two-stage application process: a short first stage to assess what is proposed, and the extent to which it is consistent with the diocese's wider strategy.
+Strategic Development Funding involves a two-stage application process: a short, first stage to assess what is proposed and the extent to which it is consistent with the diocese's wider strategy.
 There are currently two funding rounds a year, with applications being submitted in April and October.
+If a diocese is invited forward, they prepare a detailed project plan.
+The Strategic Investment Board then makes the final decision on the grant.